 You’ve done all the research, taken the courses and now you’re finally ready to get your name out there and start getting clients.
 But how do you create awareness about your business?
-How do you find time do sales and marketing in the craziness of everyday life?
-I know from personal experience that it can feel like a juggling act when you are running a business while raising a family.
+How do you find time to do sales and marketing in the craziness of everyday life?
+I know from personal experience that it can feel like a juggling act when you are marketing a mom-owned business.

 Contrary to popular belief, if you’re just getting started, you don’t absolutely need a website.
-It’s great if you have one, and I won’t discourage you from creating one, but if you are finding that you would rather jump right in, it’s totally okay to start without one and build it as you go.
+It’s great if you have one.
+However, if you are finding that you would rather jump right in, it’s totally okay to start without one and build it as you go.

 A great way to get yourself in front of a brand new audience is by offering your expertise to another non-competing business.
-A few ways to do this are to have the other business owner interview you, apply to be a guest on a podcast, or offer to write a guest blog post for another business owner in a similar but non-competing field.
+A few ways to do this are to have the other business owner interview you.
+You can also apply to be a guest on a podcast.
 As your business grows, you’ll be able to promote other small business owners to your audience as well.

 There’s no one-size-fits-all approach to marketing your new online business.
 As long as you’re consistent and love what you do, I have no doubt that you’ll do well.

-When starting a new business, one of the most important things I look for is a supportive community, so that’s why I built one right into the Center for Pediatric Sleep Management!
-So many new business owners go it alone, but there’s no need to, especially when there are so many resources available to help you get started successfully.
+When starting a new business, one of the most important things I look for is a supportive community.
+Therefore, I built one right into the Center for Pediatric Sleep Management.
+So many new business owners go it alone.
+However, there’s no need to, especially when there are so many resources available to help you get started successfully.

 When students sign up to become certified sleep consultants through my training program, they take the course at their own pace while receiving one-on-one mentorship from me.
 Once they complete the course and receive their certification, the learning does not stop there.
 One of my favorite parts of this business is seeing my students become successful.
-I love teaching course graduates how to market their businesses on and offline, and I’m always available to answer questions and help guide you through the process.
+I love teaching course graduates about marketing their mom-owned business on and offline, and I’m always available to answer questions and help guide you through the process.